 Are You Excited to Make Lentil Ham Soup in the Slow Cooker?

-This delicious soup is calling my name.
+This delicious slow cooker lentil ham soup is calling my name.
 If you decide to try this easy crock pot lentil ham soup recipe, I’d love to see pictures.
 If you do make this recipe, take a picture and tag me on Instagram!
 I’ll feature the photo in my Instagram story.

 If you would like even more recipe ideas, consider following my Easy Recipes board on Pinterest.
-Have a fabulous day, and enjoy making lentil ham soup in the slow cooker!
+Have a fabulous day, and enjoy making lentil ham soup in the crock pot!